March 9, 2012

 Fanny Winkler - 1850 Census

-Children of Lawrence & Fannie Winkler
+Children of Lawrence & Fanny Winkler

 1. Rebecca Winkler, 11 Mar 1797 – 18 Mar 1887